sagemath/trac_to_gh/Issue 6171.md

 # Issue 6171: [with patch, needs review] make 'prec' work with sqrt more of the time

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6171

 Original creator: jhpalmieri